Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: Introduction

 \section{Introduction}

 The celebrated contributions of Noether began the systematic study of conservation laws for non-linear partial differential equations.
-More recently, Vinogradov introduced cohomological tools to the calculation of conservation laws, with the $\mathcal{C}$-spectral sequence of \cite{Vinogradov:C-SpectralSequenceI} and \cite{Vinogradov:C-SpectralSequenceII}.
-Much work has been developed from the $\mathcal{C}$-spectral sequence by Vinogradov et. al., but particularly relevant here is the work of Bryant \& Griffiths in \cite{Characteristic_Cohomology_I}, where they translate the $\mathcal{C}$-spectral sequence to the setting of exterior differential systems.
+More recently, Vinogradov introduced cohomological tools to the calculation of conservation laws, with the $\mathcal{C}$-spectral sequence of~\cite{Vinogradov:C-SpectralSequenceI} and~\cite{Vinogradov:C-SpectralSequenceII}.
+Much work has been developed from the $\mathcal{C}$-spectral sequence by Vinogradov and subsequent authors, but particularly relevant here is the work of Bryant and Griffiths in~\cite{Characteristic_Cohomology_I}, where they translate the $\mathcal{C}$-spectral sequence to the setting of exterior differential systems.
 Their approach is particularly amenable to considerations of the coordinate invariant geometry of a given class of differential equation.

-In a follow-up paper, \cite{Characteristic_Cohomology_II}, Bryant \& Griffiths applied their technique to the class of non-linear \nth{2}-order scalar parabolic equations for one unkown function of 2 variables.
-They defined the class of 7-dimensional exterior differential systems that are locally equivalent to such parabolic equations and showed that, in this case, conservation laws are in bijection with functions satisfying an auxilliary differential equation on the 7-manifold.
-Their 7-manifold is essentially the space of 2-jets of solutions, so an immediate consequence of their theorem is that any conservation law in this context depends on at most second derivatives of solutions.
-This should be contrasted with other classes of differential equation, of which there are many well known examples whose conservation laws depend on arbitrarily many derivatives of solutions---one famous example being the KdV equation.
-Bryant \& Griffiths also showed that a 2-variable parabolic equation with at least one non-trivial conservation law is necessarily of Monge-Amp\`ere type.
+In~a follow-up paper~\cite{Characteristic_Cohomology_II}, Bryant and Griffiths applied their technique to the class of non-linear second-order scalar parabolic equations for one unknown function of 2 variables.
+They defined the class of 7-dimensional exterior differential systems that are locally equivalent to such parabolic equations and showed that, in this case, conservation laws are in bijection with functions satisfying an auxiliary differential equation on the 7-manifold.
+Their 7-manifold is essentially the space of~2-jets of solutions, so an immediate consequence of their theorem is that any conservation law in this context depends on at most second derivatives of solutions.
+This should be contrasted with other classes of differential equation, of which there are many well known examples whose conservation laws depend on arbitrarily many derivatives of solutions~-- one famous example being the KdV equation.
+Bryant and Griffiths also showed that a 2-variable parabolic equation with at least one non-trivial conservation law is necessarily of Monge--Amp\`ere type.